 *EXTREMELY damaged means the plant is damaged beyond survivability.
 Any live plant that has been in a dark box for a few days is likely in shock and need of some TLC.
 The color might change, thin Hoya leaves might look wilted.
 Leaves and branches can become damaged during shipping or just from the plant going into shock.
 This does not effect the health of the plant.
 In 99% of these cases will bounce back and thrive.

-The shipping cost is determine by weight, and usually, two plants (unless small) + box is over 1 lb in weight.
-Anything over 1 lb has to ship via Priority mail.
+The shipping cost is determine by weight, and usually, two plants (unless small) + a box is over 1 pound in weight.
+Anything over 1 pound has to ship via Priority mail.

 Good to know: